open-sauced/docs/docs/community/hacktoberfest.md

 ## I'm ready for Hacktoberfest

-Great! 😄 If you're looking for a project to contribute to, check out[Bekah's curated list of beginner-friendly projects for Hacktoberfest](https://insights.opensauced.pizza/pages/BekahHW/655/dashboard).
+Great! 😄 If you're looking for a project to contribute to, check out [this list of beginner-friendly projects for Hacktoberfest](https://insights.opensauced.pizza/pages/BekahHW/655/repositories).

 Happy Contributing! 😄